 2-18-618.
-(Temporary) Sick leave -- death benefit payout.
+Sick leave.
 (1) A permanent full-time employee earns sick leave credits from the first day of employment.
 For calculating sick leave credits, 2,080 hours (52 weeks x 40 hours) equals 1 year.
 Sick leave credits must be credited at the end of each pay period.
 Sick leave credits are earned at the rate of 12 working days for each year of service without restriction as to the number of working days that may be accumulated.
 Employees are not entitled to be paid sick leave until they have been continuously employed 90 days.

 (2) An employee may not accrue sick leave credits while in a leave-without-pay status.